Zeta36/docker-magento2-intalled/README.md

 ```
 some_directory <- Name is not important
-  |- packages <- This repo code inside that folder
   |- src <- An empty folder to be used in the automatic installation process
 ```